Pig kidneys transplanted into brain-dead human body - NewsBreak

 Similar experiments have made headlines in recent months as research into animal-to-human transplants heats up.

 Twice this fall, surgeons at New York University temporarily attached a pig’s kidney to blood vessels outside the body of a deceased recipient to watch them work.
-And earlier this month, surgeons at the University of Maryland Medical Center gave a dying man a heart from a gene-edited pig that so far is keeping him alive.Simple eye test reveals how long you’ll live
+And earlier this month, surgeons at the University of Maryland Medical Center gave a dying man a heart from a gene-edited pig that so far is keeping him alive.Pig-to-human transplants a step closer after kidney test

 But scientists still needed to learn more about how to test such transplants without risking a patient’s life.
 With the help of a family who donated a loved one’s body for science, Locke mimicked the way human organ transplants are done — from removing the pig “donor” kidneys to sewing them inside the deceased man’s abdomen.